Skip to product information

 Is this product AYUSH or GMP certified?

-Riddhish Herbals sells genuine products with a bill provided.
-Certification is brand- and batch-specific — please ask us for the documentation that applies to your pack.
+It is manufactured for Riddhish Herbals in a facility holding GMP, ISO 9001:2015 and HACCP certification (Mfg.
+Lic.
+GA/1762).
+Certification is facility- and batch-specific — please ask us for the documentation that applies to your pack.

 Can I take Maha Rasnadi Kwath without consulting a doctor?

-It is a classical multi-herb decoction, so it is best prepared and used under the guidance of a qualified Ayurvedic physician.
+It is a classical 26-herb decoction, so it is best prepared and used under the guidance of a qualified Ayurvedic physician.

 What is Maha Rasnadi Kwath?

-It is a classical Ayurvedic decoction from Sahasrayoga and Sharangdhara Samhita, centred on Rasna, classically described under Vatavyadhi and Amavata.
+It is a classical Ayurvedic decoction centred on Rasna, classically described under Vatavyadhi and Amavata, and prepared per AFI Part I.

 A kwath (kashayam) is a herbal decoction.
-This dry kwath is the herb blend you boil in water to make a fresh decoction.
+This dry kwath is the coarse herb blend (yavakuta) you boil in water to make a fresh decoction at home.

 What are its main herbs?

-Rasna is the lead herb, blended with Bala, Eranda moola, Devadaru, Guduchi, Gokshura, Punarnava, Shunthi and other herbs of the classical Maharasnadi group.
+Rasna leads the formula, blended with Bala, Eranda moola, Devadaru, Guduchi, Gokshura, Punarnava, Shunthi, Ashwagandha, Shatavari and other classical herbs of the Maharasnadi group.

 How should I store it?

-In a cool, dry place in an airtight container, away from sunlight and moisture.
+In a cool, dry place protected from sunlight, in an airtight container after opening.

 What is the recommended anupan?